Understanding variable costs for businesses

 • Energy and utilities.
 Also used in the production process, the cost of utilities, such as electricity and water, may increase with production.

 • Freight and shipping.
-The cost to get goods to customers will rise and fall, often seasonally.
+The cost to get goods to customers will rise and fall, often seasonally, or as a result of supply chain disruptions.

 • Sales commission.
-As sales increase, commission to sales teams will usually rise.
+As sales increase, commissions to sales teams will usually rise.

 Variable costs based on business activities